junocchi/CV/README.md

 - Have been exposed to C#, Cypress, Expo Go, ExpressJS, Figma, MongoDB, NodeJS, and React Native

 ## 👩🏻‍💼 Work Experience
+#### Junior Full-Stack Software Developer - One-year contract (Oct 2023 - October 2024)
+**[Spendesk](https://www.spendesk.com/en/)** - Spend Management Software, London - UK
+• Worked on the HR Integrations project (Ecosystem Integrations Squad), which automates onboarding and offboarding, pulling the data from 40+ HR tools into Spendesk so that the Finance team doesn’t need to add, edit, or remove users manually https://www.spendesk.com/en/blog/hr-integration/
+• Was part of the DEIA taskforce
+• Tech stack: TypeScript, JavaScript, React, CSS3, GitHub, HTML5, Jest, MySQL, Docker, PostgreSQL, TablePlus, DataDog, and Forest

 #### Full-Stack Software Engineer Trainee
 **[Wiley Edge](https://www.wiley.com/edge/)**, London - UK (04-07/2023)
 - Selected among 500 candidates to join a group of 20 women in this full-stack trainee program which aims to increase the representation of women in tech
 - 12-week full-time instructor-led Web Development Training with Financial Foundations, providing an insight into the finance industry and the various business lines that operate within a bank
-- Built applications on a daily bases (on my [Java practice repository](https://github.com/junocchi/Java-practice) you will find projects like a School Database, a DVD Library, a Flooring Ordering Program, a Vending Machine and a One-to-many association between Person & Vehicle, among others; plus the [**Superhero sightings web app**](https://github.com/junocchi/superhero-spring-boot-jdbc) and [**Prosper Lend web app**](https://github.com/junocchi/prosper-lend-spring-boot-jpa).
+- Built applications on a daily basis (on my [Java practice repository](https://github.com/junocchi/Java-practice) you will find projects like a School Database, a DVD Library, a Flooring Ordering Program, a Vending Machine and a One-to-many association between Person & Vehicle, among others; plus the [**Superhero sightings web app**](https://github.com/junocchi/superhero-spring-boot-jdbc) and [**Prosper Lend web app**](https://github.com/junocchi/prosper-lend-spring-boot-jpa).

 #### EMEA Growth Chief of Staff & Office Manager
 **[VTEX Ecommerce Platform](https://vtex.com/gb-en/)**, London - UK (06/2021-08/2022)